Recommended Supplements for FTM and MTF

 Triglycerides, Cholesterol, and Heart Disease

-The risk for stroke and myocardial infarction (heart attack) is significantly higher for trans women than for trans men [15].
-However, hormone therapy for trans men has been shown to increase blood pressure, triglycerides, and LDL (bad cholesterol), while decreasing HDL (good cholesterol) compared to cisgendered men of the same age group [15].
-All of these factors increase a person’s risk of developing cardiovascular disease.
+The risk for issues with cardiovascular health is significantly higher for trans women than for trans men [15].
+However, hormone therapy for trans men has been shown to increase blood pressure, and unbalance cholesterol levels compared to cisgendered men of the same age group [15].
+All of these factors increase a person’s risk of developing cardiovascular challenges.

 Omega-3 fatty acids are fantastic cardiovascular support nutrients as described above.
 Another heart supportive nutrient available in supplement form is coenzyme Q10, also known as ubiquinone or CoQ10.
 Coenzyme Q10 is a mitochondrial coenzyme, essential for the production of cellular energy (ATP), and a powerful antioxidant [16].
 Our bodies make it naturally, but production tends to slow down as we age.
 Through its central role in energy production, CoQ10 promotes the healthy function of cells that need and use a lot of energy such as those of the heart, blood vessels, muscles, and kidneys [17].
-It also inhibits LDL oxidation and thus the progression of atherosclerosis [17].
+It also inhibits LDL oxidation and promotes arterial health and longevity [17].
 CoQ10 decreases proinflammatory cytokines and decreases blood viscosity [16,17].
-Together, all of these actions make CoQ10 an ideal supplement for people with either past or potential heart failure and coronary artery disease.
+Together, all of these actions make CoQ10 an ideal supplement for people with either past or potential heart or arterial issues.

 Mental Health

-Mental health is by no means a trans-specific issue, but statistics show a significant amount of physical and psychological abuse is experienced by trans people, which can be directly related to the development of depression and alarmingly high rates of suicide [18].
-Additionally, there is evidence to suggest that low testosterone levels may be associated with depression [19].
+Mental health is by no means a trans-specific issue, but statistics show a significant amount of physical and psychological abuse is experienced by trans people, which can be directly related to the development of mood difficulties and alarmingly high rates of self harm [18].
+Additionally, there is evidence to suggest that low testosterone levels may be associated with a low mood [19].
 Due to this relationship, MTF transition may come along with new, low feelings as your body adjusts to its new hormonal levels.
-The protective factors that serve as the best predictors against suicide in the trans community have been analyzed to be social support from friends and family, and a generally optimistic attitude and personality [18].
+The protective factors that serve as the best predictors against self harm in the trans community have been analyzed to be social support from friends and family, and a generally optimistic attitude and personality [18].

 These are not problems that can be solved with nutrition alone.
 However, multiple studies have demonstrated the connection between the quality of our diets and mental health.
 By doing our best to supply body systems with the proper nutrition, we make available all of the molecules needed to naturally support the brain and body through change and transition.
-A high-quality diet has been connected to lower rates of depression and lower suicidal risk [20].
+A high-quality diet has been connected to a more balanced mood and lower risk of committing self harm [20].

 Gut Health

 The trillions of bacteria in the gut “communicate” with enteric nervous system cells (which they greatly outnumber) and can have an effect on mood.
 Helpful, healthy bacterial species, known as probiotics, promote more than just good digestion.
-Among their many benefits, probiotics have been shown to reduce feelings of anxiety, depression, among other mental health issues, and increase a self-reported quality of life [20].
+Among their many benefits, probiotics have been shown to promote a more positive and relaxed mood, and increase a self-reported quality of life [20].
 Certain probiotic species have been linked directly to increased serotonin levels [23].

 Methylfolate